25 GMAT Test-Day Tips

 TTP PRO TIP:

-In case you’re wondering where you can store some of the items mentioned above, you’ll be provided with a locker to use during your testing appointment.
+If you’re wondering where to store the items mentioned above, you’ll have a locker to use during your GMAT.
 If you need to, you’ll be able to put your sweater or jacket in your locker.
-Water, other drinks, and your snacks must be placed in your locker; they are not allowed to be in the testing area with you.
+Drinks and snacks must be placed in your locker; they are not allowed in the testing area.

 You can read more about what to bring to the GMAT testing center here.

 When preparing for your trip to the test center, it’s important not to overpack.
 Sure, you will be provided with a locker at the test center.
-However, the locker does not have unlimited room, so just bring what you can fit in your backpack and what you need during your 8-minute break, such as a snack or water.
+However, the locker does not have unlimited room.
+So, just bring what you need during your 10-minute break, such as a snack or water.
 I suggest leaving most nonessential items at home.

 Some items are not allowed at the testing center or in your locker.
 Do not bring any of the following items with you to your GMAT appointment: